 Our mission and values

-The Institute for Work & Health focuses on a single mission: to promote, protect and improve the safety and health of working people by conducting actionable research that is valued by employers, workers and policy-makers.
-In pursuing this mission, we strive to ensure our research and knowledge exchange activities adhere to the values of excellence, integrity, accountability and respectfulness.
-And we follow six key principles in our conduct: listen, align, collaborate, be independent, be impartial and innovate.
+The Institute for Work & Health focuses on a single mission: to conduct and mobilize research that supports policy-makers, employers and workers in creating healthy, safe and inclusive work environments.
+In pursuing this mission, we strive to ensure our research and knowledge exchange activities adhere to the values of excellence, integrity, innovation, respect, collaboration, equity and accountability.

 Our funding and governance

-The Institute for Work & Health is a not-for-profit organization that operates with core funding from the Province of Ontario, with the Ontario Ministry of Labour holding the stewardship for this funding.
+The Institute for Work & Health is a not-for-profit organization that operates with core funding from the Province of Ontario, with the Ontario Ministry of Labour, Immigration, Training and Skills Development (MLITSD) holding the stewardship for this funding.
 The Institute has an arm's-length relationship with the Ministry to ensure the independence and impartiality of our research.
 We are governed by a Board of Directors made up of senior business, labour and academic leaders, and we get scientific guidance from a Scientific Advisory Committee, which reports to the Board.
-(Pictured are Kevin Wilson, left, current chair of the Institute's Board of Directors, and Dr. Cameron Mustard, the Institute's president.)

 The Institute for Work & Health was established in 1990 as the Ontario Workers’ Compensation Institute.
 Over the following decades, the fledgling organization with six staff and a loosely defined mandate grew to be a mature and unique interdisciplinary research and knowledge transfer organization with over 50 employees.
-Today, the Toronto-based Institute is recognized provincially, nationally and internationally for its contribution to the fields of occupational health, work injury and disability prevention, and work-related population health.
+Today, the Toronto-based Institute is recognized provincially, nationally and internationally for its contribution to the fields of occupational health and safety, work injury and disability prevention, inclusive work, and work-related population health.